 Inclusion Quality Mark

-Following our Inclusion Quality Mark visit in March 2022, we are delighted that Lambs Lane remains an IQM Centre of Excellence!
+Following our Inclusion Quality Mark visit in 2024, we are delighted that Lambs Lane is now an IQM Flagship School!

 The assessor's report stated: